hdra/hndr.me/content/linux-again.md

 Date: 2013-05-29 20:57

-I tried again and again to [setup a Linux OS on my laptop][lin], hoping to eventually making it my main operating system, but, again and again, I find it just not practical enough.
+I tried again and again to setup a Linux OS on my laptop, hoping to eventually making it my main operating system, but, again and again, I find it just not practical enough.
 There was always something that doesn't work correctly.
 Things like programs that kept crashing, windows that suddenly froze, drivers not working, or simply, everything being sluggish.
 All that time, I